 Childbirth Class

-Labor and delivery is the one area that this over-researched mama-to-be has not read too much about.
+Labor and delivery is the one area that this over-researched mama-to-be intentionally hasn’t spent too much time reading about.
 There are so many scary stories out there, and I didn’t want to fill my head with fear about things that may never happen.
-I wanted something that felt calm, practical, and encouraging, and that’s when I found the SOAR Birth Prep Challenge inside the Baby Chick App.

-Here’s What I Liked About It:
+What I Liked About It

-- Having it in their app meant I could go through the daily content at my own pace, anytime anywhere (even on busy days).
+- Having it in their app meant I could go through the daily content at my own pace, anytime, anywhere (even on busy days).

 - It gave me real tools to use during labor, not just theories or slides.

-- I have a really good understanding of what the delivery day could look like and exactly what I prefer no matter what comes up during labor.
+- I have a really good understanding of what the delivery day could look like and exactly what I prefer, no matter what comes up during labor.

 - Anyone who prefers flexible, at-home education with expert guidance.